 M65 Peds 640 Pediatrics: Physicians, Patients & Society

-Students are introduced to the unique nature of pediatrics as a subspecialty through a series of clinically oriented lectures and team-based learning sessions focusing on the unique physiology and pathophysiology of pediatric patients.
+Students are introduced to the unique nature of pediatrics as a subspecialty through a series of clinically oriented lectures and team-based learning sessions that focus on the unique physiology and pathophysiology of pediatric patients.
 These sessions demonstrate the longitudinal nature of pediatrics by addressing normal and pathologic aspects of human growth and development as well as the unique role of the physician in assessing and managing pediatric patients at all stages of development.

 Credit 27 units.